Facts about Pool Heating

 We have a salt-water pool.
 Any special problems?

 Yes.
 Salt water is highly corrosive, and a heater must be equipped with a special heat exchanger and other features to handle it.
-Teledyne Laars heaters designed for salt water use are available on special order.
+These heat exchangers are usually very expensive.
+Consult with your local pool professional to decide which heater is best for your pool if using salt.

 How long should a heater last?

-Some heaters wear out in three or four years, but Teledyne Laars heaters normally last a lot longer.
+Some heaters wear out in three or four years, but other brands can last a lot longer.
 A product life of 10 to 12 years is not uncommon.
 Heater failure is usually the result of some outside cause-not normal usage – provided it has been properly maintained.

 Could we add a heater later, after our pool is built?